 Samuel Gridley Howe, the first director of Perkins School for the Blind, similarly wondered what would be revealed if he were able to reach the isolated mind of a deafblind child.
 In 1837, five years after opening what was then known as the New England Asylum for the Blind, he learned of a young New Hampshire girl who had lost both vision and hearing as a result of illness.
 He loved a challenge, and immediately journeyed to New Hampshire to meet seven-year-old Laura Bridgman.

-Howe convinced Laura’s parents that her best chance lay in being educated at Perkins.
+Howe convinced Bridgman’s parents that her best chance lay in being educated at Perkins.
 He started her education by introducing her to language, using raised letter labels on common objects such as keys and spoons.
-Within weeks Laura made the breakthrough realization that objects have names.
+Within weeks Bridgman made the breakthrough realization that objects have names.
 She was assigned a full-time teacher and eagerly learned the fingerspelling method used by people who were deaf.
-After a year of concentrating on language, grammar and general knowledge of the world, Laura enrolled in the regular Perkins curriculum, which was strictly regimented.
+After a year of concentrating on language, grammar and general knowledge of the world, Bridgman enrolled in the regular Perkins curriculum, which was strictly regimented.
 In addition to a traditional program of education, the schedule included vigorous physical exercise and handwork such as knitting, crocheting and sewing.
-Laura’s education created the model followed by all Perkins students who were deafblind for decades.
+Bridgman’s education created the model followed by all Perkins students who were deafblind for decades.

-Howe’s successful work with Laura Bridgman was well documented and widely reported in annual reports to the legislature and in the popular press.
-Although she became virtually unknown later in the 20th century, in her childhood, Laura was said to be second in fame only to Queen Victoria.
+Samuel Gridley Howe’s successful work with Bridgman was well documented and widely reported in annual reports to the legislature and in the popular press.
+Although she became virtually unknown later in the 20th century, in her childhood, Bridgman was said to be second in fame only to Queen Victoria.

-Before setting out for Alabama, Anne Sullivan spent months preparing for her task by reading Howe’s reports on the education of Laura Bridgman.
-When Sullivan met Helen, she quickly realized that educating the exuberant six-year-old child called for a more creative approach.
-Sullivan recognized that Helen’s intelligence and lively curiosity presented many teachable moments.
+Before setting out for Alabama, Sullivan spent months preparing for her task by reading Howe’s reports on the education of Bridgman.
+When Sullivan met Helen Keller, she quickly realized that educating the exuberant six-year-old child called for a more creative approach.
+Sullivan recognized that Keller’s intelligence and lively curiosity presented many teachable moments.
 She observed what interested the child and used that interest as the entry point for a lesson.
 Maria Montessori later credited Sullivan with using the "Montessori" method years before Montessori had developed it herself.

 The Tadoma method